Loading...

 Lab 57: tmux Sessions

-Use tmux to keep multiple workflows organized and recoverable across SSH disconnects.
-Start a named session, detach and reattach cleanly, create and name a window for log work, and terminate the session when the task is complete.
+Use tmux to keep multi-step terminal work organized and recoverable across SSH disconnects.
+Create a named session, detach and reattach cleanly, add a dedicated window for logs, and terminate the session when the task is complete.

 core troubleshooting